Configuring distributed caches

 The username for the authentication to the remote server for the remote store.

 It replaces the username attribute of digest tag of the configuration specified via XML file (see cache-config-file option.).
-If the option is specified, cache-remote-host and cache-remote-password are required as well and the related configuration in XML file should not be present.
+If the option is specified, cache-remote-password is required as well and the related configuration in XML file should not be present.

 CLI: --cache-remote-username